Matt Dominguez (baseball): Minor leagues

 Dominguez was assigned to the Rookie level Gulf Coast League Marlins after the draft.
-After 5 games, he was promoted to the Short Season-A Jamestown Jammers for the remainder of the season.
-He batted .158 with 1 home run and 6 RBI in 15 total games in 2007.
-Dominguez played the entire 2008 season with the Class-A Greensboro Grasshoppers, and in 88 games played, hit .296 with 18 home runs and 70 RBI.
-He split the 2009 season with the Advanced-A Jupiter Hammerheads and Double-A Jacksonville Suns.
+After 5 games, he was promoted to the Low–A Jamestown Jammers for the remainder of the season.
+He batted .158 with one home run and six RBI in 15 total games in 2007.
+Dominguez played the entire 2008 season with the Single–A Greensboro Grasshoppers, and in 88 games played, hit .296 with 18 home runs and 70 RBI.
+He split the 2009 season with the Advanced-A Jupiter Hammerheads and Double–A Jacksonville Suns.
 In 134 total games played, Dominguez hit .247 with 13 home runs and 62 RBI.
 He was named a mid-season All-Star for Jupiter.
 In the offseason, Dominguez would play with the Mesa Solar Sox of the Arizona Fall League (AFL), and despite hitting only .188 in 12 games, was named a Rising Star by the AFL.

 In 2010, Dominguez was assigned to Jacksonville for the entire season.
 He participated in the Double-A All-Star Game that season, and was named the game's Top Star.
 In 138 games played, he hit .252 with 14 home runs and 81 RBI.
 He was also named a post-season All-Star, and an MiLB.com Organization All-Star for the Marlins.
-Dominguez battled injuries in the 2011 season, playing in 87 games for the Triple-A New Orleans Zephyrs, but also making rehab appearances for Jupiter and Jacksonville.
+Dominguez battled injuries in the 2011 season, playing in 87 games for the Triple–A New Orleans Zephyrs, but also making rehab appearances for Jupiter and Jacksonville.
 Dominguez would hit .249 in 2011, along with 12 home runs and 58 RBI, before being called up by the Marlins for the first time in his career.
-In the offseason, he played in 21 games for the Surprise Saguaros in the AFL, batting .226 with 4 home runs and 19 RBI, and was again named an AFL Rising Star.
+In the offseason, he played in 21 games for the Surprise Saguaros in the AFL, batting .226 with four home runs and 19 RBI, and was again named an AFL Rising Star.